 Most states, including Iowa, where the Life Company is domiciled, have enacted legislation or adopted administrative regulations affecting the acquisition of control of insurance companies as well as transactions between insurance companies and persons controlling them.
 The nature and extent of such legislation and regulations currently in effect vary from state to state.
 However, most states require administrative approval of the direct or indirect acquisition of 10% or more of the outstanding voting securities of an insurance company incorporated in the state.
 The acquisition of 10% of such securities is generally deemed to be the acquisition of "control" for the purpose of the holding company statutes and requires not only the filing of detailed information concerning the acquiring parties and the plan of acquisition, but also administrative approval prior to the acquisition.
-In many states, the insurance sin which a person owns or controls more than 10% of the voting securities.
+In many states, the insurance authority may find the "control" in fact does not exist in circumstances in which a person owns or controls more than 10% of the voting securities.